Byte-Nova/Rimworld-Together/README.md

 Please don't hesitate to create and issue on Github if you have any question/issue with the server.
 We are here for you!

 ## Contribution
-Make a form of this repository and submit a pull request
+Make a fork of this repository and submit a pull request from said fork